 The natural vegetation associations of the world, their distribution, classification and development, including relationship to human activities.
-Maximum credit three units.
 Occasional field trips may be arranged.

-508. Physical Climatology (3) I Prerequisite: Geography 103.
+508. Physical Climatology (3) |

+Prerequisite: Geography 103.
 Effects of latitude, altitude, mountains, ocean currents, wind systems, and various surfaces on the distribution of solar radiation, temperature, precipitation, and other climatic elements.
 Statistical reduction and interpretation of climatic data.

-509. Regional Climatology (3) II Prerequisite: Geography 103.
+509. Regional Climatology (3) II

+Prerequisite: Geography 103.

 The causes of climatic types as they occur throughout the world.
 Principles of several climatic classifications.
-510. Physical Meteorology (3) II Prerequisites: Geography 103; Mathematics 122 or 142 or 150; Physics 180A or 195.
+510. Physical Meteorology (3) II Prerequisites: Geography 103; Mathematics 122 or 141 or 150; Physics 180A or 195.
 Physical characteristics of the atmosphere including thermodynamics, moisture and condensation, atmospheric aerosol, and cloud processes.
+522. Historical Geography of Latin America (3) (Offered at IVC only) Prerequisite: Geography 102, 323 or 324.

+Changes in the Latin American cultural landscape over time.
+The peopling, exploration, settlement and changing geographical patterns of all or a part of the region.
+Origin and diffusion studies will be stressed.
 540. Advanced Regional Geography (3) Prerequisite: At least one upper division course in the subject region.
 Intensive study of a major country or subregion.
 May be repeated with different course content for a maximum of six units.
 See Class Schedule for specific content.
-554. World Cities: Comparative Approaches to Urbanization (3) II Prerequisite: Geography 354.

-Worldwide trends in urbanization and cultural variations in those trends.
+554. World Cities: Comparative Approaches to Urbanization (3) II Worldwide trends in urbanization and cultural variations in those trends.
 Case studies of particular world cities from variety of culture areas such as London, Mexico City, Tokyo, Cairo, and New York, with focus on internal city structure.
-555. Historic Preservation and Urban Design (3) Prerequisite: Geography 102.

-Processes of growth and change in cities.
+555. Historic Preservation and Urban Design (3) Processes of growth and change in cities.
 Techniques for preserving, renovating, rehabilitating, and recycling valued buildings and neighborhoods.
 International comparisons of preservation policies and practices and analyses of urban patterns resulting from them.
 American values and the concept of place.
 556. Location and Spatial Structure of Cities (3) Prerequisite: Geography 354 or three units of upper division course work in a related field.
 Principles and characteristics of urban growth and settlement; the internal structure and functioning of urban centers; spatial models of urban land use; growth management, transportation problems, and sociopolitical urban problems.
-Occasional field trips may be 558.
-Advanced Transportation Geography (3) Prerequisite: Geography 358 or 559.
+Occasional field trips may be arranged.
+558. Advanced Transportation Geography (3) Prerequisite: Geography 358 or 559.

 Topics in the spatial analysis of transportation, e.g., spatial interaction patterns, diffusion process, models in spatial analysis.
 Occasional field trips may be arranged.
-559. Urban Transportation Geography (3) Prerequisite: Three units of upper division urban or transportation course work in geography Urban transportation networks and their effects, past, present and future, on the economy and physical structure of the urban region.
+559. Urban Transportation Geography (3) Prerequisite: Three units of upper division urban or transportation course work in geography or related field.
+Urban transportation networks and their effects, past, present and future, on the economy and physical structure of the urban region.
 Occasional field trips may be arranged.
 570. Land Use Analysis (3) II Prerequisite: Geography 370.

 Problems of maintaining environmental quality in the process of land conversion from rural to urban uses with emphasis on land capability and suitability studies.
 Occasional field trips may be arranged.
 571. Energy Resources and the Environment (3) I, II Prerequisite: Geography 371.
 Recommended: Physics 107 or 301.
-Location and distribution of conventional and renewable energy resources, their environmental effects, and policy questions regarding future development and use of energy resources 573.
-Geography as Human Ecology (3) Prerequisite: Geography 370.
+Location and distribution of conventional and renewable energy resources, their environmental effects, and policy questions regarding future development and use of energy resources.
+573. Geography as Human Ecology (3) Prerequisite: Geography 370.